KaungKhantKyaw1997/nihongo-quest/README.md

 ## API Information

 The app uses the **NihongoX API** to get random characters.
-It asks for characters based on the type and level you choose.
+It requests characters based on the type and level you choose, and it displays them according to the selected language.